Log in links for this page

 On the day of your scheduled learner’s permit appointment, bring your required documents and completed application with you.
 Employees at the Service Center will not be able to provide an application for customers if they fail to bring a completed one.

-We encourage all customers to arrive at the Service Center 15 minutes before your scheduled reservation.
+We encourage all customers to arrive at the Service Center 15 minutes before your scheduled appointment.
 At your appointment, you will take a vision screening and pay your learner’s permit fee ($30) if it was not already prepaid.

 Next, you will choose whether to take your learner’s permit exam in-person at the Service Center or online after your visit.